 Enduring Questions Grant Program

-Carroll University has received two grant awards totaling $35,294 from the National Endowment for the Humanities (NEH) Enduring Questions grant program.
+In 2015, Carroll University has received two grant awards totaling $35,294 from the National Endowment for the Humanities (NEH) Enduring Questions grant program.
 The grants support faculty in Carroll's College of Arts and Sciences to develop and teach new undergraduate courses that are question-driven and will encourage influential ideas, works and thinkers over the centuries.

 National Science Foundation

 Scholarships in Science, Technology, Engineering and Mathematics (S-STEM)

 In 2018, Carroll received a five-year, $1,000,000 National Science Foundation grant in support of the Scholarships in Science Technology, Engineering and Mathematics (S-STEM) grant project, “Carroll University Pro-STEM Initiative: Promoting STEM Retention through Self-Efficacy.”
 The program will be led by John Symms, Kathy Kramer and fund 128 scholarships over five years for students who are pursuing bachelor's degrees in applied physics, biochemistry, chemistry, computer science and mathematics.
 To promote academic success and retention within these STEM majors, the program will incorporate self-efficacy building strategies in select general education course sections, foster support of project goals through a faculty professional learning community populated by those who teach first-year courses in the targeted field, and implement peer-led study groups and community building activities to support self-efficacy and retention.

 International Research Experiences for Students (IRES)